ory/sdk/clients/client/python/docs/V0alpha2Api.md

     api_instance = v0alpha2_api.V0alpha2Api(api_client)
     flow = "flow_example" # str | The Recovery Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/recovery?flow=abcde`). token = "token_example" # str | Recovery Token  The recovery token which completes the recovery request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
-This parameter is usually set in a link and not used by any direct API call. (optional) submit_self_service_recovery_flow_body = SubmitSelfServiceRecoveryFlowBody(None) # SubmitSelfServiceRecoveryFlowBody |  (optional)
+This parameter is usually set in a link and not used by any direct API call. (optional) cookie = "Cookie_example" # str | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. (optional) submit_self_service_recovery_flow_body = SubmitSelfServiceRecoveryFlowBody(None) # SubmitSelfServiceRecoveryFlowBody |  (optional)

     # example passing only required values which don't have defaults set